nazar256/combine-mcp/README.md

 An MCP (Model Context Protocol) aggregator that allows you to combine multiple MCP servers into a single interface.
 The code is mostly AI-generated.

+## Why combine MCP servers into one?

+The primary reason for this app was to work around Cursor's limitation of only being able to use 2 MCP server at a time.
+No matter which, in my case when I added 3rd MCP server, it would break the ability to use one of other two.

 ## Overview

 The MCP Aggregator acts as a bridge between Cursor (or any other MCP client) and multiple MCP servers.
 It functions both as an MCP server (when talking to Cursor) and as an MCP client (when talking to backend MCP servers).